More states are easing coronavirus restrictions this week, unnerving experts and some local officials

 "I think we're going to get there, but we're not there yet."

-Fauci said the US needs to "have enough tests to respond to the outbreaks that will inevitably occur as you try and ease your way back into the different phases."
+The US needs to "have enough tests to respond to the outbreaks that will inevitably occur as you try and ease your way back into the different phases," Fauci said.

+The type of tests are important, too, Dr. Deborah Birx of the White House coronavirus task force told "Meet the Press" on Sunday.
+She said health experts need to be able to conduct tests for antigens -- substances that stimulate the body's immune response -- "rather than constantly trying to detect the actual live virus or the viral particles itself."

+"We have to have a breakthrough," she said.
+"This RNA testing will carry us certainly through the spring and summer, but we need to have a huge technology breakthrough -- and we're working on that at the same time."

-But it's not just testing the US needs more of, Fauci said.
-Contact tracing, identification and isolation of those infected are also key to helping slow the outbreak.
+It's not just testing the US needs more of, Fauci said.
+Contact tracing, identification and isolation of those infected are also key elements to helping slow the outbreak.

 The World Health Organization said it's too early to tell if those who have recovered from coronavirus are immune from a second infection.

-WHO said it is reviewing evidence on antibody responses to the novel coronavirus.
-A scientific brief says "most" studies show that people who have "recovered from infection have antibodies to the virus."
+WHO is reviewing evidence on antibody responses to the novel coronavirus, it said.
+Most studies show that people who have "recovered from infection have antibodies to the virus," a scientific brief says.

+WHO later tweeted a clarification: "We expect that most people who are infected with #COVID19 will develop an antibody response that will provide some level of protection."

+It's not clear how long antibodies might protect against subsequent infection, Birx said.

-The US Food and Drug Administration has now authorized three new coronavirus antibody tests, bringing the total number of FDA-authorized tests to seven.
+The US Food and Drug Administration has authorized three coronavirus antibody tests, bringing the total number of FDA-authorized tests to seven.

 The tests were approved under emergency-use authorizations, a lower regulatory standard used when the FDA believes a test's benefits could outweigh any risks.